-Even when it’s not National Microchipping Month, it’s a good time to check and update your pets identification.
+July is Lost Pet Prevention Month.
+Even when it’s not a special day, it’s a good time to check and update your pets identification.
 Do they have their passport home if they get lost?

 Microchip Your Pets With A Microchip ID Tag

 There are many ways to protect pets.
 To keep them from being lost.
 One of the tried and tested methods is to put a microchip in your pets.
 We look at three main benefits of microchipping our pets and an extra level of protection to keep our animals safe.

 The lost pet problem in America is enormous.
 It is estimated that one in three pets will go missing at some point in their life.
 It is also estimated that about 5 million animals enter shelters each year and of those 40 to 60 percent are lost pets.

 When you microchip your pets, the likelihood of getting those pets back home again goes up dramatically.
 Which can also reduce shelter crowding and free up valuable resources and kennel space for homeless animals not so fortunate to be chipped.